Minimum age: 18 years

 The PADI Divemaster programme has three sections.
 In the first of these, Knowledge Development, you delve deeper into the many areas of dive theory.
-You will complete the nine self-study sections in your manual and combine this with formal classroom sessions culminating in an exam on subjects ranging from dive physics, supervising student divers, physiology, risk management and the RDP.
+You will complete the nine self-study sections via the PADI eLearning platform and then combine this with formal classroom sessions, culminating in an exam on subjects ranging from dive physics, supervising student divers, physiology, risk management and the RDP.

 Your skills and physical fitness are tested in the Water Skills and Stamina section.
 You will also be given the opportunity to brush up your own skills to Instructor standard.
 You will be assessed on the skills taken from the PADI Open Water Diver programme as well as how you handle stressful situations that you may encounter whilst diving with a buddy or helping a student diver.

 Don’t worry if you are not an Olympic class swimmer, the stamina tests are to ensure that you have a reasonable level of fitness, not to get you ready for a cross channel swim.
 The details of these are available when you book onto the programme.
 Pre-course pool sessions under the guidance of one of our Staff Instructors are available to give you the opportunity to improve your skill level and fitness prior to the start of your programme.

 In the final section, the Practical Application, you will practise all you have learnt throughout the programme, either by completing a series of training exercises if you are on an intensive programme, or complete the rest of your training under an internship style programme.
 In the confined water training you will be shown how to control students and novice divers in a safe manner whilst assisting a PADI Instructor on courses.
 The open water training includes the supervision of both students and certified divers.
 You will also be required to make a map of a chosen underwater feature of a local dive site and produce an Emergency Action Plan.